yet-another-consulting-company/spray-and-pray/README.md

     └── msg4.json
 ```

-With the example above, the command could look like:
+With the example above, the command could look like: `$ ./produce topic1 topic1  env-t67q9 lkc-fr90tg`

-#### Without configuration file
-`$ ./produce topic1 topic1  env-t67q9 lkc-fr90tg`

 #### With configuration file